debashisbarman/Kathamo/README.md

 ##Utilities

 Kathamo has a number of small utility classes that act as easy-to-use helpers.
+Sometimes it's better to use a utility class than create a whole new class just to float an element.

 ###Visibility